 Concerning the differences between the perceptions of guardians of dogs born in Canada versus dogs that were imported, von Rentzell et al. (2022) surveyed 803 dog guardians and, among other things, asked about their use of harsh or gentle training methods.
 They found that guardians of Canadian-sourced dogs reported using harsher training methods more frequently.
 Moreover, guardians of Canadian dogs reported struggling more with their dog, having more regrets, perceiving more health issues, and having higher expectations for their dog.
 The authors suggested that guardians who acquired dogs internationally may differ in their motives and altruism, which could lead to an increase in concern for dog welfare.
-However, they also reported using harsh training methods more often than guardians of non-international rescue dogs.
+However, they also reported some surprising findings for further study, such as guardians of international rescue dogs reported using harsh training methods more often than guardians of non-international rescue dogs.